 Edmondson was given a letter of reprimand, denied a job commanding a unit at Shaw Air Force Base, S.C., and barred from future command assignments.
 Dean and Keel took a cut in pay and were moved to non-supervisory jobs at Dover.
 All three have declined to comment publicly on the matter.

-Although the Special Counsel did not identify the three accused of retaliating against the whistleblowers, two officials said they are Edmondson, Dean and Keel.
+Although the names of the three accused of retaliating against the whistleblowers were not made public, two officials said they are Edmondson, Dean and Keel.
 The officials spoke on condition of anonymity because of privacy restrictions.

 The four whistleblowers had alleged that they suffered retaliation for their disclosures, including job termination, indefinite administrative leave and five-day suspensions.

 James Parsons, one of the whistleblowers, said Tuesday that he had not seen the investigators' report but was told Monday that its conclusions support his and the others' claims of retaliation.

 Parsons is an embalming/autopsy technician.
 Two of the other whistleblowers are Mary Ellen Spera, a mortuary inspector, and William Zwicharowski, a senior mortuary inspector.
 Those three told The Associated Press last November, after the scandal broke, that the Air Force had retaliated against them.
 Parsons said he was fired in 2010 but reinstated almost immediately.
 Spera and Zwicharowski said they received letters of reprimand.

 Zwicharowski also said he was put on administrative leave for eight months and at one point was labeled "mentally unstable."

 Spera and Zwicharowski both said in interviews Tuesday that they had not seen the Special Counsel report.

 Associated Press writer Randall Chase in Dover, Del., contributed to this report.

 Robert Burns can be followed on Twitter at http://www.twitter.com/robertburnsAP